JOHN DONALD LATIMER, AIA (1916-1996)

 The Taylors divorced and moved out by 1972.
 The house was rented for a few years then sold in 1974 to Jim and Pat Johnston.
 According to Pat, the steel beam construction tends to bring in the cold and condensation during the winter but otherwise the house is in excellent condition.
 Color photos by George Smart.

 1953 - The Hilda Cannady Crumpler House, 1009 West Cobb Street, Durham.
 Two very large patios up and downstairs.
 Hardwood floors, two chimneys with three different fireplaces.
 Sold in 1961 to Glenn J. and Anne Farrell.
 Sold in 1980 to Grace R. Walters.
 Sold in 2001 to Stanley McCauley.
 On one acre in several parcels.
 Vacant for seven years.
-Was #1 on NCMH's Endangered List.
-Read the appraisal and the structural engineer's report commissioned by NCMH.
-Sold in 2013.
+Was #1 on NCMH's Endangered List in 2013.
+Read the appraisal and structural engineer's report commissioned by NCMH.
+Sold in 2013 to Jolley Property Management.

 1953 - The Roy and Geraldine Tilley House, 420 Raleigh Street, Fuquay-Varina NC.
 The Tilleys raised their children there and kids from all over the neighborhood came by.
 Pictured above, left, is one young man in the late 1950's.
 He came back to visit, right, in April of 2009 to stage this photo.
 The house was sold to Donald and Janet Allen in 1970.
 Sold to Ann and George Kemp 1973.
 Sold to Charles and Ginger Cates in 1978.
 Sold to Hugh and Ruby Rogers in 1984.
 Sold to Cornerstone Trading Company in summer 2001.
 Sold to Timothy and Debora McKinney in fall 2001.
 Sold to Robert Volpe in 2007.